 - Do You Have a Good Contract?
 It almost always pays to have a written contract and it is almost always best to have this contract be in Chinese.
 Generally speaking, if something is not spelled out clearly in your contract, there is a good chance a Chinese court will find it does not exist.
 If you want your Chinese counter-party to abide by your contract, you will likely want to have your contractual disputes resolved in China.
 See Drafting China Contracts That Work.

 - Are You Protecting Your Intellectual Property?
 Your intellectual property (IP) registrations in your own country do not generally extend to China.
 To secure protection of your trademarks and patents in China you must register them in China.
 China is actually pretty good at protecting trade secrets covered by a contract (such as a China NNN Agreement) calling for their protection.

 - Is Your Company Bribing Anyone?
 The United States vigorously enforces its Foreign Corrupt Practices Act (FCPA) by penalizing improper payments to foreign officials by US companies.
 In certain situations, US companies can be liable under the FCPA for payments made by their Chinese partner.
 Canada and most European countries have their own somewhat similar corrupt practices acts, as does China.

-- Are You Violating Any Antitrust/Tax/Environmental/Labor Laws?
-Sorry to group all these together, but if I analyzed them separately it would take ten blog posts.
+- Are You Violating Any Antitrust/Tax/Environmental/Employment Laws?
+Sorry to group all these together, but if I analyzed them separately it would take twenty blog posts.
 Just make sure you recognize that doing business internationally and with China means that you must always be thinking of these things and that Chinese laws on these can be very different from those to which you are accustomed.